DevExpress/XPO/README.md

 To try this demo, open the solution in [Visual Studio 2017 for Windows 15.6.0](https://www.visualstudio.com/en-us/news/releasenotes/vs2017-relnotes#15.4) or [Visual Studio 2017 for Mac 7.4.0](https://www.visualstudio.com/en-us/news/releasenotes/vs2017-mac-relnotes) or a newer version.
 In order to use [.NET Standard 2.0 in UWP](https://blogs.msdn.microsoft.com/dotnet/2017/10/10/announcing-uwp-support-for-net-standard-2-0/), you need to target "Windows 10 Fall Creators Update" as the minimum version of your UWP project.

 The demo is configured to use the in-memory data provider with XML storage.
 Modify the *App.xaml.cs* file in the *DevExpress.Xpo.XamarinFormsDemo.UI* project to configure another database connection (e.g., **SQLite**, **MS SQL Server** or [any other supported database](https://documentation.devexpress.com/CoreLibraries/2114/DevExpress-ORM-Tool/Fundamentals/Database-Systems-Supported-by-XPO)).
+-->

 ## ORM Benchmark

-The solution located in the `ORMBenchmark` subfolder is a benchmark that you can use to test XPO against [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) and [Entity Framework 6](https://docs.microsoft.com/en-us/ef/ef6/).
-You can view the benchmark results at [ORMBenchmark/README.md](ORMBenchmark/README.md).
+The solution located in the `Benchmarks` subfolder is a benchmark that you can use to test XPO against [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) and [Entity Framework 6](https://docs.microsoft.com/en-us/ef/ef6/).
+You can view the benchmark results at [Benchmarks/README.md](Benchmarks/README.md).

 ## Learn More